Swimming is all about action. If you are not quick, you might just sink.That is why one must learn how to swim.

 If you are a beginner then either you have just learned how to swim or are learning how to swim.
 In both circumstances, we are assuming that you can swim at least 100 meters depending on the kind of pool you use.

-- Create a Training plan: You can go ahead with swimming plans offered by Fitso and get a training plan for beginners so you can swim moderately and successfully.
+- Create a Training plan: You can go ahead with swimming plans offered by Fitso and get a training plan for beginners so you can learn how to swim moderately and successfully.
 However, you should be keen about customizing your plan so you can fit it well into your schedule.

 - Initially, you will just need to start, commit yourself to swimming at least three times a week.
 Give each session a grueling 30 minutes and try swimming as much as you can.
 When you are a beginner, staying by the pool edge may seem like an infatuating idea but unless you try harder, you won’t be able to learn how to swim.That is the key.

 3. Warm-up Exercises to Do Before Diving in!